spine-generic/spine-generic/README.md

 [SCT v3.2.7](https://github.com/neuropoly/spinalcordtoolbox/releases/tag/v3.2.7) or above.
 This pipeline also relies on [FSLeyes](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLeyes) for quality control (QC).

-## File structure
+## Data collection and organization

-To facilitate the collection of data, we used the [BIDS standard](http://bids.neuroimaging.io/).
-Each proprietary Dicom data should be converted to NIFTI format using [dcm2niix](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage) with option to output JSON file alongside each NIFTI file.
+To facilitate the collection of data, we use the [BIDS standard](http://bids.neuroimaging.io/).
+Each proprietary DICOM data should be converted to NIFTI format using [dcm2niix](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage) with option to output JSON file alongside each NIFTI file.
 Each participant is expected to provide a zip file containing the following data:

 ### BIDS-compatible data structure
 ~~~